Find Grad Schools

 14 Yearly Graduations

 Middle Tennessee State University comes in at #11 on our list of the most popular colleges offering master's degrees in transportation & materials moving.
 Each year, around 22,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,536 per year, while in-state graduate students, on average, pay $9,648 per year.
+The average in-state tuition for full-time undergraduates is $7,344 per year, while in-state graduate students, on average, pay $9,396 per year.
 During the most recent year for which we have data, 14 people received their master's degree in transportation & materials moving from Middle Tennessee State University.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 50% were women.
-Data shows that Middle Tennessee State University graduates that hold this degree go on to make a median salary of $85,493.
+Around 32% of these students were from an underrepresented racial-ethnic group, and 26% were women.

 8 Yearly Graduations

 The 12th most popular school in the country for transportation & materials moving majors who are seeking their master's degree is Embry-Riddle Aeronautical University - Prescott.
 Each year, around 3,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $40,680 per year, while in-state graduate students, on average, pay $20,340 per year.
+The average in-state tuition for full-time undergraduates is $38,976 per year, while in-state graduate students, on average, pay $19,488 per year.
 During the most recent year for which we have data, 8 people received their master's degree in transportation & materials moving from Embry-Riddle Prescott.
-Data shows that Embry-Riddle Prescott graduates that hold this degree go on to make a median salary of $85,493.

 #13